 Constipation is a very common side effect of clozapine (up to 6 in every 10 people taking clozapine may experience constipation).
 This can be very uncomfortable and if not treated, it can lead to serious problems.

 - You can prevent constipation by increasing the fluid and fibre intake in your diet, and exercising regularly.
+You may also need to take laxatives.
 Read more about preventing constipation.